GNOME/balsa/README.md

 	server you use for submitting mail.
 Please note that the default port number is 587 or 465 for SMTPS (see below).
 The syntax is hostname[:port].
-Port can be a decimal number or the name of the service as specified in /etc/services.
+Port can be a decimal number or the name of the service as specified in `/etc/services`.
 Just click the *probe...* button to let Balsa detect the best port and security (see below) combination.
-	If like system is running a local MTA (e.g. Postfix or Exim), you can just set this to localhost:25 without encryption..
+	If like system is running a local MTA (e.g. Postfix or Exim), you can just set this to `localhost:25` without encryption..

 Security:
 	Specify the security level.
-For an ISP, this is typically "SMTP over SSL (SMTPS)" (default port 465) or "TLS required" (default 587, but many ISP's listen on port 25).
+For an ISP, this is typically “SMTP over SSL (SMTPS)” (default port 465) or “TLS required” (default 587, but many ISP's listen on port 25).
 If your ISP does not support either, choose a different ISP.
 For a local connection (i.e. to localhost), an unencrypted connection is fine.